dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiways W1, W2, W3, or W4 shall taxi via J, R, and B to reach holding points A2, A1, or A.

 #### 3.3.5.2 Concourse B, C (East), E, and Remote Transfer G
-Aircraft that have pushed back onto taxiways E, E1, E2, E3, or E4 shall taxi to join B to reach holding points A2, A1, or A.
+Aircraft that have pushed back onto taxiways E, E1, E2, E3, or E4 shall taxi to join either B or C to reach holding points A2, A1, or A.

 Aircraft that have pushed back onto taxiway D shall taxi to join B to reach holding points A2, A1, or A.

 Aircraft that have pushed back onto taxiway C shall taxi to Join B to reach holding points A2, A1, or A.

+!!! warning
+    Extreme caution shall be exercised when directing aircraft onto taxiway C, as aircraft taxiing to runway 34L will proceed northbound on C to join S!

 #### 3.3.5.3 Central Concourse
 Aircraft that have pushed back onto taxiway N shall taxi to join R, B, and continue to reach holding points A2, A1, or A.